uditalias/swamp/README.md

-# node-pool
+# Swamp

-Node Pool is the tool for running, managing and monitoring multiple node.js services in one place. jump in!
+Swamp is the tool for running, managing and monitoring multiple node.js services in one place. jump in!

-> Node Pool is the tool for running, managing and monitoring multiple node.js services in one place, its the solution for developing multiple service
+> Swamp is the tool for running, managing and monitoring multiple node.js services in one place, its the solution for developing multiple service
 > application without the need to handle each one of them separately.

 > When developing for the web with node.js, most of the time our application using many services (e.g. web server, socket server, REST api...),
 > everytime we are starting to develop we need to initialize each service separately, if we updates one service, we need to restart it, if we want to change
 > the ENV, we need to restart it, if we want it to run forever and run again just after it’s crash, we need to do it manually.

-> Node Pool to the rescue! with Node Pool you can do all of the above and lots of more automatically and in a very convenient way! you can still using
+> Swamp to the rescue! with Swamp you can do all of the above and lots of more automatically and in a very convenient way! you can still using
 > your favorite services like Grunt and Bower without any problem.